Nebirr/ServerWatchGuard/README.md

 ## ✨ Key Features
 - **Native Windows Service:** Runs silently in the background (Session 0).
 Starts automatically with Windows—no open console windows needed.
 - **Local Desktop Mode (Hybrid Execution):** Double-click the `.exe` to run the tool as a standard application in your active session.
 Includes a fully functional **System Tray Icon** with a right-click menu to toggle the console, open logs, edit configs, and quit the application safely.
-- **Smart Auto-Installation (Local Mode):** Automatically copies itself to `C:\WatchLogs`, sets up a Windows Autostart entry, and creates default configuration files on the first launch.
+- **Smart Auto-Installation (UAC Bypass):** Automatically copies itself to `C:\WatchLogs` and sets up an elevated Windows Task Scheduler entry.
+This ensures the app starts perfectly with Windows in Local Mode without triggering annoying Admin (UAC) prompts on every boot.
 - **Single-Instance Guard:** Prevents multiple instances from running simultaneously and provides an interactive UI prompt to safely restart existing background processes.
 - **PowerShell-Driven Discord Notifications:** Sends rich embeds via native PowerShell integration:
   - **Visual Alerts:** Supports Unicode emojis (⚠️, ✅) and custom colors.